DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/about.md

 ---

 ### What is Debussy?
 [Debussy](https://debyeusersystem.github.io/) is a package of programs implementing a fast approach to the Debye Scattering Equation (DSE) analysis for powder diffraction data from nanocrystalline and/or defective materials.
-Debussy is written in Fortran, while its GUI is written in Python.
+Debussy is written in Fortran90, while its GUI in Python3.
 Debussy is a free open-source software published under the terms of the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.txt).

 ### What can Debussy do?
-Debussy can be used to perform a full analysis of diffraction data, from modelling to fitting.
+Debussy can be used to perform a full analysis of Small angle (SAXS) and Wide angle (WAXS) total scattering data, from modelling to fitting.
 A common analysis workflow consist in two main steps:
 1. Building a database of atomic clusters of variable size where the atomic coordinates and the inter-atomic distances are stored.
 This is perfomed by the **Claude** (`Crystalline LAyered User DatabasE`) part.
 Different clusters shapes (e.g. spheres, cubes, prisms, cylinders...) are available.
-2. Calculation of the Debye function and refinement of powder diffraction.
+2. Calculation of the Debye function and refinement of model parameters against SAXS/WAXS data.
 This is performed by the **Debussy** (`DEBye USer SYstem`) part.
-The program offers different kind of global optimisation algorithms to refine experimental data and to extract quantitative structural informations like: lattice constants, strain, site occupation factors, thermal parameters and domain size distributions.<br/>
+The program offers different kind of global optimisation algorithms to refine the model against experimental total scattering data and to extract quantitative structural informations like: lattice constants, strain, site occupation factors, thermal parameters and domain size distributions.<br/>

 You can find how to get started with Debussy [here](https://debyeusersystem.github.io/getting-started/).<br/>
 If you have questions about Debussy, contact us.